 Image credit - Prof. D. Jakimowicz lab, the University of Wroclaw, Poland (scale bar: 10µm)

 If you are after the ultimate sample resolutions (20nm to 50nm), then structured illumination microscopy is beaten by other techniques including dSTORM and PALM microscopy.
 In addition it is easy for artefacts to be generated from poor sample preparation so it is important to seek the best advice before starting.

 Image credit - Dr. Cristiane Beninca, Light Microscopy Facility, MRC-MBU University of Cambridge (scale bar: 10µm)

 The Nanoimager is a very versatile microscope, capable of SIM microscopy, dSTORM, PALM, single-particle tracking and smFRET among other techniques.
 Its unique design means it has unrivalled stability and never needs aligning.
 Its robustness, coupled with it small size means that it can be employed in any lab location.
-There's no requirement for a dark room or an optical table.
+There is no requirement for a dark room or an optical table.

 As a SIM microscope, the Nanoimager capabilities have been employed in applications as diverse as mitochondria, tissue imaging, following cell division and cytoskeleton research.

 Our team of scientists are waiting to help with your queries